rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 # Drawbacks

-Adds a notion of standard library dependencies that may be superfluous---see first alternative.
+ - Adds a notion of standard library dependencies that may be superfluous---see first alternative.

+ - For the time being, dependencies *within* the standard library are unspecified, so that an override of, e.g, collections would not cause cargo to try to rebuilt std or complain it is unable to do so.

 # Alternatives